-- A. The School Commission, under advice and consultation of the principal, is responsible for setting the non-refundable registration fees as well as tuition rates. - B. All tuition contractual obligations for the prior year must be paid in full to insure a student's registration for the following school year.
-Tuition contractual obligations for eighth graders must be paid before graduation.
+- 1. The School Commission, in consultation with the principal and pastoral leader, is responsible for setting the non-refundable registration fees as well as tuition rates. - 2.
+All tuition contract/covenant obligations for the prior year must be paid in full to insure a student's registration for the following school year.
+Tuition contract obligations for eighth graders must be paid before graduation.
 All report cards, mid-term reports, and school records, including eighth grade diplomas, will be withheld until all fees are current.
 If special arrangements are necessary, please contact the principal.

-Tuition Policy
+Tuition Goals